Shifts FAQ - for Runners

 - Maximum levy is $38.63 ex GST

-If a normal car shift (without CBD) is booked, and you were given CBD jobs, you have the right to reject the CBD jobs, or accept the CBD jobs with automatically payments based on the above calculations.
+If a normal car shift (without CBD) is booked, and you were given CBD jobs, you have the right to reject the CBD jobs, or accept the CBD jobs with automatic payments based on the above calculations.

 CBD postcodes in each city: